enku/gbp-notifications/README.md

 gbp-notifications is a plugin for [Gentoo Build Publisher](https://github.com/enku/gentoo-build-publisher) that can send notifications when various events occur in a GBP instance.
-This is to scratch my personal itch where i want to recieve emails when certain machines have new builds pulled.
+This is to scratch my personal itch where i want to receive emails when certain machines have new builds pulled.

 More to come...